President Trump Attacks Amazon, Incorrectly Claiming That It Owns The Washington Post For Tax Purposes

 Re: (Score:2)

-Distinction without difference (Score:5, Insightful)
+Distinction without difference (Score:3, Insightful)

 Distinction without difference...
 The sentiment expressed is still perfectly plausible: